-The finisher’s medal will be graded by a number of full laps completed.
+The finisher’s medal will be graded by the number of full laps completed.

 In order to be classified as a ‘Finisher’, you need to complete at least one lap.

-Any rider who is brave enough to do the 3rd lap (afternoon race only) will be presented by a “no help zone” riding section.
-Any riders to be seen getting any outside assistance in the “no help zone” will be penalized and lose the 3rd lap.
-Any rider who is also on their third lap can help a fellow rider.
+Any rider who is brave enough to attempt a 3rd lap will be presented by a “no help zone” section.
+Any riders seen to be getting any outside assistance in the “no help zone” will be penalized and lose the 3rd lap.

-• Signing on and bike checking will start from 8.00am on Saturday morning.
+• Signing on and scrutineering will start at 8:00 am on Saturday & Sunday morning.

 • If you cannot make it for this time you must phone the Event Secretary beforehand, and we will try to accommodate.
-Phone number to contact 01639 841765
+Phone number to contact or 01639 841765 OR 07487 693682

-The site is on hard ground people with tents be warned (bring something to sleep on)
+The site is on hard ground, people with tents be warned (bring something soft to sleep on)

 Parking for caravans and motorhomes will be available; HOWEVER, this is not a public campsite so there is no electricity, showers or running water.
 You need to bring your own water for drinking and washing.
 Portable toilets will be provided.
 Catering will be available daytime both Saturday and Sunday.

 Please observe all “walking speed” markers.
 Remember to stop and help fallen or injured riders, i.e. they are not there for traction!
-“Bar banging / barging” less capable riders and causing them to fall off will result in the offending rider receiving a time penalty.
-Serious incidents may result in exclusion – don’t cost yourself a position or your ride by riding irresponsibly.
+“Bar banging / barging” riders will result in the offending rider receiving a time penalty.
+Serious incidents may result in exclusion – don’t cost yourself valuable positions or your race by riding irresponsibly.

-The pit area, marshaling, and lap scoring areas will be signposted and taped out.
-There is no space for general camping in the pit area, use the designated parking sites.
+The pit area, marshalling and lap scoring areas will be signposted and taped out.
 The limit is one pit crew member per entrant.
-Each team/individual is required to provide themselves with a fire extinguisher at their pit site.
+Individuals are required to provide themselves with a fire extinguisher at their pit site.
 Bikes must only be ridden at walking speed at all times in the pit area/car park.
-A penalty is up to exclusion, by a senior marshal's discretion.
+The penalty is up to exclusion, by a senior marshal's discretion.

 Refuelling can only take place in the pit area.

-NO SMOKING in the fuel area, a penalty is an exclusion for your riders.
+NO SMOKING in the fuel area, the penalty is an exclusion for your rider.

-Absolutely NO mini/pit bikes in the pits or surrounding area.
+Absolutely NO mini/pit bikes in the pits or surrounding area/venue.

-The marshaling and lap scoring areas are OUT OF BOUNDS to all spectators, pit crew, and contestants, with no exceptions.
-ANY queries / nasty wrangles about lap scoring are to be made to the Information point.
-Likewise, all protests are to be lodged with the same Clerk of the Course within 30 minutes of the race results being put up in the marquee which will be just after the presentation after this time results will become final.
+The marshalling and lap scoring areas are OUT OF BOUNDS to all spectators, pit crew and riders with no exceptions.
+ANY queries / nasty wrangles about lap scoring are to be made to the information point.
+Likewise, all protests are to be lodged with the Clerk of the Course within 30 minutes of the race results being made public.
 Do not approach any other race official/volunteer with complaints or protests, as they legally can’t help you.
-The Clerk of the Course’s decision is final; no correspondence will be entered into.
+The Clerk of the Course’s decision is final.

 If you break down on the track, you can only continue in the direction of the course.
 You must not leave the course or take a van out to try to recover your bike.
-If you do need your bike recovered you can inform the information point or a traveling marshal and we will have the bike recovered to the pits.
-Once your bike is recovered to the pits by our team you may repair it or change your tag to your teammate and re-enter the race.
+If you do need your bike recovered you can inform the checkpoints, travelling marshals and we will have the bike recovered to the pits.
 Please make every effort to walk your bike to the nearest mile marker to make it easier for marshals to find you and not waste their time due to you finding other means of picking your bike up or the bike becomes operable again.

 Those attending this event do so at their own risk.
-Please be aware that the health, safety, and security of your children, possessions, and vehicles are your own responsibility, and the Race Officials may not be held responsible for any loss or damage that occurs.
+Please be aware that the health, safety and security of your children, possessions and vehicles are your own responsibility, and the race officials will not be held responsible for any loss or damage that occurs.
 We want everyone to enjoy themselves, so please take care.

-Also, be aware that there are plenty of speed cameras in the local towns and speed restrictions are enforced, as are parking restrictions, be careful of your speed and how you park.
-Thanks.
+Also, be aware that there are plenty of speed cameras in the local towns and speed restrictions are enforced, be careful of your speed.

 Any riders to be found cheating, by shortcutting the course will have their time on that lap omitted.